How to Configure CentOS for Optimal Performance

 - Install tools like

-for real-time monitoring:sudo yum install htop iotop -y
+htopandiotopfor real-time monitoring:sudo yum install htop iotop -y - Use

 Step 10: Test and Review Your Configuration